BlueBrain/nexus-rdf/README.md

 # Nexus RDF

-The project is a collection of small libraries.
-They facilitate the interaction with [JSON-LD] and [RDF Graphs].
+The project is a collection of small libraries that facilitate the interaction with [JSON-LD] and [RDF Graphs].
 More concretely, they provide:

 - Iri ([rfc 3987](https://www.ietf.org/rfc/rfc3987.txt)) implementation.
 - JSON-LD <-> RDF Graph transformations.